dartmouth-cs98/decentralized-health-backend/database/README.md

 Replace the question mark with the relevant data.
 Be sure to prevent SQL injection and to properly hash passwords.

 ### Validating Log In
-Will return nothing if email & password is incorrect, or user data if it is correct.
+Get the password hash to verify with hashing library.
-`SELECT * FROM users WHERE email=? and password_hash=?;`
+`SELECT password_hash FROM users WHERE email=?;`

 ### Getting User Info by ID
 `SELECT * FROM users WHERE id=?;`